Sadip1129J/Class_Projects/README.md

 Technologies Used

 - HTML5: Core structure and semantic markup.
-- CSS3 (Vanilla): Custom styling via `styles.css` containing responsive design, typography, and layout utilities matching the previous design.
+- CSS3 (Vanilla): Embedded custom styling containing responsive design, typography, and layout utilities matching the previous design.

-How to Run
+Steps to Run the Project

-1. Ensure both `exercise.html` and `styles.css` are in the same directory.
+1. Locate the `exercise.html` file in the project folder.
-2. Simply double-click the `exercise.html` file to open it in your default web browser.
+2. Double-click the file to open it in your default web browser (Chrome, Firefox, Edge, etc.).
-   OR
-3. Right-click the file -> "Open with" -> Select your preferred browser (Chrome, Firefox, Edge, etc.).
+3. Alternatively, right-click the file, select Open with and choose your preferred browser.

 Notes

 - Images are loaded from external sources (Unsplash), so an internet connection is recommended for images to display.
-- No external CSS frameworks or CDNs are required for styling; it is fully self-contained in `styles.css`.
+- No external CSS frameworks or CDNs are required for styling; it is fully self-contained within the HTML file.